spectrocloud/librarium/content/docs/06-integrations/00-vsphere-csi.md

 # vSphere Storage Interface (CSI)

 The main goal of vSphere Container Storage Interface (CSI) is to expose vSphere storage and features to Kubernetes users.
-It offers an in-tree volume driver that has been actively used by various Kubernetes as a service providers including on-prem.
+It offers an in-tree volume driver that has been actively used on various Kubernetes platforms by service providers, including on-prem.
 Cloud Native Storage (CNS) is a result of evolution and productization of vSphere Storage for Kubernetes and is also enterprise ready.

 ## vSphere CSI Driver Components
 <!-- vale off -->